-10.2.2 EXTENDED DIPLOMA IN MECHANICAL ENGINEERING (DE0841)
+11.2.2 EXTENDED DIPLOMA IN MECHANICAL ENGINEERING (DE0841)

 The department offers a 4-year Extended Diploma in Mechanical Engineering.
-See section 11.2 (p 88) for more information.
+See section 0 (p 84) for more information.

-10.2.3 ADVANCED DIPLOMA IN MECHANICAL ENGINEERING (AD0840)
+11.2.3 Advanced Diploma in Mechanical Engineering (AD0840)

-10.2.3.2 Purpose of the Advanced Diploma in Mechanical Engineering
+Purpose of the Advanced Diploma in Mechanical Engineering

-The main purpose of this educational programme design is to build the necessary knowledge, understanding, abilities and skills required for further learning towards becoming a competent practicing engineering technologist.
+The main purpose of this educational programme is to build the necessary knowledge, understanding, abilities, and skills required for further learning toward becoming a competent practicing engineering technologist.
 This qualification provides:

-- Preparation for careers in Mechanical Engineering at NQF level 7 (Technologist status), for achieving technical proficiency and to contribute to the economy and national development. - The educational base required for registration as a Professional Engineering Technologist with ECSA. - Entry to NQF level 8 programmes, e.g., bachelor's Honours and Postgraduate Diploma programmes and then proceed to Masters and Doctorate programmes.
+- Preparation for careers in Mechanical Engineering at NQF level 7 (Technologist status) to achieve technical proficiency and to contribute to the economy and national development. - The educational base required for registration as a Professional Engineering Technologist with ECSA. - Entry to NQF level 8 programs, e.g., bachelor's Honours and Postgraduate Diploma programs, and then to master's and doctorate programs.